nickbrandt/GitLab/doc/administration/geo/replication/faq.md

 # Geo Frequently Asked Questions

+## What are the minimum requirements to run Geo?

+The requirements are listed [on the index page](index.md#requirements-for-running-geo)

 ## Can I use Geo in a disaster recovery situation?

 Yes, but there are limitations to what we replicate (see